hsoookim/VASP-Bluemoon/README.md

 - Averages the fifth column (scaled force term) over the production portion of the trajectory.
 - Normalizes by the factor `zet` from column 3.
 - Computes the standard error of the mean (SEM).
-- Store the output in a file named as ‘delG.dat’. with four columns "image   r   g   sem"
+- Store the output in a file named as ‘delG.dat’. with four columns "image   r   delG   sem"

 ### Integral
 - Run the “integrate_fit.py” on ‘delG.dat’ to do the path integral.